-Roughly 60% of the calories in the average American diet come from highly processed foods.
-We've known for decades that eating such packaged products - like some breakfast cereals, snack bars, frozen meals and virtually all packaged sweets, among many other things - is linked to unwelcome health outcomes, like an increased risk of diabetes, obesity and even cancer.
-But more recent studies point to another major downside to these often delicious, always convenient foods - they appear to have a significant impact on our minds, too.
+NEW YORK - Roughly 60 per cent of the calories in the average American diet come from highly processed foods.

+People have known for decades that eating such packaged products - like some breakfast cereals, snack bars, frozen meals and virtually all packaged sweets, among many other things - is linked to unwelcome health outcomes, like an increased risk of diabetes, obesity and even cancer.

+But more recent studies point to another major downside to these often delicious, always convenient foods: They appear to have a significant effect on the mind too.

-Research from the past 10 or so years has shown that the more ultraprocessed foods a person eats, the higher the chances that they feel depressed and anxious.
+Research from the past 10 or so years has shown that the more ultra-processed foods (UPFs) a person eats, the higher the chance that he or she feels depressed and anxious.

 A few studies have suggested a link between eating UPFs and increased risk of cognitive decline.
-What's so insidious about these foods, and how can you avoid the mental fallout?
-Scientists are still working on answers, but here's what we know so far.
-What qualifies as an ultraprocessed food?
+What is so insidious about these foods and how can you avoid the mental fallout?
+Scientists are still working on answers, but here is what is known so far.